AustinCodingAcademy/ACA_academicManagerTraining/steps/studentSupportProcess.md

 ### In-Person Conversation

-- In person conversations are often the best way to follow up with students about attendance, grade, or other course issues.
-It usually prove useful to try to take the student aside before class away from other students and staff.
+- In person conversations are often the best way to follow up with students about attendance, grades, or other course issues.
+It usually proves useful to try to take the student aside before class away from other students and staff.

     * Most of the time these conversations are fairly easy.
 You greet them with mild concerns and they realize they've been dodging the problem in their own life and come to an understanding.
     * Sometimes these are conversations about finishing payment for the course.
 These are only harder because it can be a tender sometimes shameful experience for the student.
 They can become defensive to protect themselves and you should know they are intending to take this out on you.
 Nor are you to engage with them anymore than to remind them you are there to support them, understand their struggle, and want to help them in anyway you can.